JarLowrey/phaser-ui/README.md

 ## Contributing

 If you'd like to contribute, thank you!

+To set up the project, run `npm install`.
+Then `cd test && npm install` to set up the test project.

 The UI components all live in `src/`, so if you want to add a file create it there and include it in `index.js`.
 Run `npm run test` to build the UI components with Webpack, install it locally to the test game in `test/src`, and start a local server to the test game.